stephenangelico/BioBox/README.md

 Connect rows 15 to 18 on the right side to the Pi GPIO 17, 27, 18 and 23 (pins
 11, 13, 12 and 16 respectively).

 You should now be able to test the slider's functionality.
-Run `python3 Analog.py` from the BioBox directory and move the slider.
+Run `python3 Analog.py print-value` from the BioBox directory and move the slider.
 You should see the value change between 0 and 1023.
 Press Ctrl-C to complete the test.